 During 2012-2017, the University received the KNOW certificate and was recognised by the Minister of Science and Higher Education as a Leading National Research Centre.

 Opening the International Interdisciplinary Doctoral Studies in Medical Biology and Biostatistics is one of the most successful MUB projects.
 The funding was provided by the European Commission within the scope of COFUND: Marie Skłodowska-Curie Actions of the Horizon 2020 Framework Programme, a prestigious European competition procedure.
 The project received further funding from the Ministry of Science and Higher Education.
 MUB was the only university in Poland to receive COFUND funding under the prestigious Marie Skłodowska-Curie Actions.

-In November 2018, The Minister of Science and Higher Education classified the Medical University of Bialystok as one of the top 20, among nearly 400, universities in the country.
-It received financial support for the "Strategy of Excellence of the Medical University of Bialystok – the University of the Future" project as a preparatory activity to obtain the prestigious status of "University of Research".
+In November 2018, the Minister of Science and Higher Education recognized the Medical University of Bialystok among the top 20 out of nearly 400 universities in the country, offering a grant for the project entitled “Strategy of Perfection of the Medical University of Bialystok – Research Academy of the Future” within the framework of preparation for awarding the reputable “Research Academy” status to MUB.

-THIS IS WHERE DISCOVERIES TAKE PLACE!
+THIS IS WHERE DISCOVERIES ARE BORN!

 ul.
 Jana Kilińskiego 1